Gravitational waves in Palatini gravity for a non-minimal geometry-matter coupling: The equation for the connection, the metric, and the scalar fields

 It can be immediately checked that for $\mu=\lambda$ the identities $\tensor[^{(1)}]{\mathcal{E}}{_\mu^{\mu\nu}}=0=\tensor[^{(2)}]{\mathcal{E}}{_\mu^{\mu\nu}}$ hold, which display nothing but the invariance of the theory under projective transformations.
 Such a symmetry allows us to gauge away one vector component of the connection (see \cite{Bejarano:2019zco,Afonso:2017bxr,Iosifidis:2018zjj}), which for the sake of convenience we choose to be the trace of the torsion tensor, $t^\mu$ (see App.~\ref{app: a}).
 For this assumption, the equation for the connection simplifies as

 which by using the definitions of App.~\ref{app: a} can be conveniently recast in the suggestive form

 where we introduced the shortcut notation

 This particular rearrangement of the equation for the connection is extremely useful when one is interested in perturbation theory on the Minkowski background (see Sec.~\ref{sec: 4}).
-In this peculiar case, indeed, we anticipate that the only terms to survive containing a non-minimal coupling between the geometry and the energy momentum tensor components are those ones carried by $\tensor[^{(\nabla T)}]{\mathcal{E}}{_{\lambda\mu\nu}}$ which, in agreement with what we discussed in Sec.~\ref{sec: 1}, are the only ones exhibiting differential operators acting on the source terms.
-Furthermore, by contracting all the previous contributions with $\varepsilon^{\rho\lambda\mu\nu}$ it is also possible to obtain an explicit equation for the axial trace of torsion, i.e.
+In this peculiar case, indeed, we anticipate that the only terms to survive containing a non-minimal coupling between the geometry and the energy momentum tensor components are those ones carried by $\tensor[^{(\nabla T)}]{\mathcal{E}}{_{\lambda\mu\nu}}$ which, in agreement with what we discussed in Sec.~\ref{sec: 1}, are the only ones exhibiting differential operators acting on the source terms. \\ We now turn our attention to the variation of \eqref{eq: action scalartensor} with respect to the metric field.

-Up to specific degenerate cases, it is easy to demonstrate that the only viable solution to this equation is $S^\mu=0$.
-As a general result, this implies that in projective invariant metric-affine $f(R,X,Y)$ theories torsion coincides with its purely tensor component, i.e. $T_{\rho\mu\nu}=q_{\rho\mu\nu}$. \\ We now turn our attention to the variation of \eqref{eq: action scalartensor} with respect to the metric field.
 We remark that care must be paid to the fact that with respect to the purely metric case, the Riemann tensor and its traces are now solely defined in terms of the independent connection, so that their variation is identically zero.
 Moreover, the explicit appearance of the energy momentum tensor in the action implies that additional source terms are expected to arise carrying the non-minimal coupling with the geometry since, as it can be deduced from definition \eqref{eq: def Tmn}, we have in general that

 With this in mind, the variation of \eqref{eq: action scalartensor} with respect to the (inverse of) the metric can be organized as

 where each variation has the form

 Recall that, as discussed in Sec.~\ref{sec: 1}, we are denoting with $\tilde{R}_{\mu\nu}$ the co-Ricci curvature tensor.
 Putting all the variations together, we can eventually rewrite the equation for the metric in the compact form